Vauxhall Corsa Common Problems and Solutions

 Problem:

-The air conditioner is pumping out warm air despite setting it to cool.
+The air conditioner is blowing warm air even though it's set to cool.

 Solution:

-This is very likely going to be a problem with the air conditioning pipes.
-This is not a repair job that most people will be able to carry out.
+This is very likely to be a problem with the air conditioning pipes.
+This isn't a repair job most people will be able to carry out.
 You will need to have the issue investigated by a Vauxhall dealer.

 Difficulty level